jonatas/ideia.me/_posts/2016-08-13-ruby-puzzle-gridlock.md

 <script type="text/javascript" src="https://asciinema.org/a/79433.js" id="asciicast-79433" async></script>

+So, it was an old version and as you see it does not accomplish with the mission.

 ## The current solver problems

 So, Ruby is one of my favorite language and I put it down in a little time but when I